{ } JSON Validator

 • Smaller storage requirements

-• Faster parsing (marginally)
+• Faster transmission times

 Can JSON have comments?